 Just because you’re not the one doing the developing doesn’t mean that you don’t need to learn a thing or two.
 In addition to knowing what you want your particular product to look like, you should also familiarize yourself with the basics of the relevant software engineering information.
 This will help you understand how your product can best function, give you a good idea of how much work might be involved in developing it, and assist you in picking a developer whose skills match your needs.

 Balance talent and tech skills

-On the one hand, you want to make sure that your developer has skills that are relevant for your project.
-If you’re looking to build a server-side framework, then someone with experience in C, C++ or Python would be ideal.
+On the one hand, you want to make sure that your developer has skills that are relevant to your project.
+If you’re looking to build a server-side framework, then someone with experience in C, C++, or Python would be ideal.
 On the other hand, you want to find as talented a developer as possible, and sometimes the best developer’s skills won’t quite match up with the ones you’re looking for.
 In these cases, it’s important to consider the length of the contract you’re proposing.
 If it’s a longer contract, keep in mind that software skills lose their usefulness every few years and that a good developer can probably pick up new skills similar to their current ones fairly quickly.
 If you’re negotiating a shorter contract, then it’s probably best to prioritize skills over innate talent, since it’ll take a developer too long to learn a new language.